I tried running and comparing time series foundation models on DGX Spark

 Benchmark Results

-From here, using the ETTh1 (electricity dataset) as a subject, the 3 models are evaluated across three axes: latency, accuracy, and memory efficiency.
+From here, I evaluate the three models on ETTh1 (an electricity dataset) across three axes: latency, accuracy, and memory efficiency.

-The OT column (oil temperature) from ETTh1 (Electricity Transformer Temperature, Hourly, 7 variables, 17,420 rows) was used.
-This is a dataset from a Chinese electric power company monitoring distribution transformers over 2 years (July 2016 to July 2018), aimed at predicting signs of overheating accidents from the transformer's internal oil temperature (OT) and 6 types of load variables (high/medium/low active/reactive power).
-Its structure closely resembles industrial equipment monitoring data in manufacturing, and since the Informer paper (AAAI 2021 Best Paper), it has been used as a standard benchmark for time-series forecasting.
+I used the OT column (oil temperature) from ETTh1 (Electricity Transformer Temperature, Hourly, 7 variables, 17,420 rows).
+This is a dataset where a Chinese electricity company monitored distribution transformers for two years (July 2016 to July 2018), aiming to predict signs of overheating accidents from the transformer's internal oil temperature (OT) and 6 types of load variables (high/medium/low active/reactive power).
+Its structure is close to equipment monitoring data in manufacturing, and since the Informer paper (AAAI 2021 Best Paper), it has been used as a standard benchmark for time-series forecasting.

-Evaluation was measured using 64 rolling-window splits taken from the tail at step=24.
-Metrics are MASE (Mean Absolute Scaled Error) and RMSE; inference latency uses the warm median with cold-warm separation; peak GPU memory is captured with torch.cuda.max_memory_allocated().
+Evaluation was performed by taking 64 rolling-window splits from the end with step=24.
+Metrics are MASE (Mean Absolute Scaled Error) and RMSE, inference latency is the warm median with cold/warm separated, and peak GPU memory is obtained using torch.cuda.max_memory_allocated().

 Short-term Forecasting (horizon=96, context=512)